Accessibility

 • In the tower Mother’s hat

-Toilets are inside the fortress, one of which is handicapped accessible.
-At the toilets there is a defibrillator, fire extinguisher and fire blanket.
-First aid kits are available in the entrance shop and in the service house.
+There are water toilets inside the fortress, one of which is adapted for the disabled.
+There is a defibrillator, fire extinguisher and fire blanket by the toilets.
+First aid kits are available in the entrance shop and in the service building.